-5.3 Pay
+5.4 Pay

-5.3.1 Basic pay
+5.4.1 Basic pay

 Your pay is as shown in your contract of employment, or as subsequently notified to you.
-If you are paid monthly, your monthly salary is calculated as 1/12th of your annual basic salary and is payable on or around the 17th of the month, although the College reserves the right to change this if necessary.
+Your monthly salary is calculated as 1/12th of your annual basic salary and is currently payable on or around the 17th of the month, although the College reserves the right to change this if necessary.
 Your salary accrues daily, so if you join or leave the College's employment after the first working day of a calendar month, you will be paid for each working day employed in that month.